Brad Lambert wouldn’t fit in with the Canadiens’ team culture - Dose.ca

 – Maxime Truman (@MaximeTruman) November 21, 2025

-We know this element is important to Kent Hughes and Jeff Gorton.
+We know that this element is important to Kent Hughes and Jeff Gorton.

 A player may have talent… but if he doesn't “fit” in the current Montreal line-up, the managers believe less in him.
 And that may be logical, because the organization wants to protect the culture that has been established since HuGo's arrival a few years ago.